richjohnson-wwt/my-macros/README.md

-# My Macros MVP (Model View Presenter)
+# C++ My Macros MVP (Model View Presenter)

 This is an app that builds recipes and calculates the macros per serving.
+It was made as part of an exercise to evaluate the various code-assist AI tools on the gen-ai-research team.

 Dependencies
 ------------